Entry No. 41: Professional But Not Too Professional Hoop Jumper

 I think that truly loving everything about yourself is really hard for most.

-In my humble opinion that reason would be to truly love someone or something you love all of it, unconditionally.
+In my humble opinion the reason would be to truly love someone or something you love all of it, unconditionally.
 That's much easier to do when it's your pet or your partner.

 It's much harder to do when it is you.